Adam Hadwin: Professional career

-2010
+Canadian Tour

 Hadwin joined the Canadian Tour in 2010, earning exempt status in the 2010 California Winter Qualifying School.
 He won the Rivermead Cup as the top Canadian finisher in the 2010 RBC Canadian Open at St. George's Golf and Country Club in Toronto.
 This was his first PGA Tour event, and he finished at 5-under-par 279, good for a tie for 37th place.
 Hadwin played in the 2010 Ford Wayne Gretzky Classic, a Nationwide Tour event, finishing in a tie for 33rd place.
 Hadwin returned home in September and won the Vancouver Golf Tour's Vancouver City Open with a score of 204 (−10).
 Hadwin won the Canadian Tour's 2010 Desert Dunes Classic in the Palm Springs area, in November.
 He had six top-10 finishes on the Canadian Tour in 2010, and was the circuit's Canadian Rookie of the Year.

-2011

 Hadwin spent time during the winter of 2010–11 playing on the South African Sunshine Tour.
-He won a second Canadian Tour event in March 2011, the Pacific Colombia Tour Championship, in Bogota, Colombia, taking home US$23,400 for scoring 66-66-62-69 to win by six strokes.
+He won a second Canadian Tour event in March 2011, the Pacific Colombia Tour Championship, in Bogotá, Colombia, taking home US$23,400 for scoring 66-66-62-69 to win by six strokes.
 Hadwin finished as the top Canadian, and tied for 39th place, in the 2011 U.S. Open at Congressional Country Club near Washington, D.C..
 He won $41,154.
 This was his first major championship.
 In the 2011 RBC Canadian Open at the Shaughnessy Golf & Country Club in Vancouver, Hadwin entered the final round in second place, one stroke out of the lead, following rounds of 72-66-68.
 Hadwin shot 72 in the final round, finished in a tie for fourth place, won $228,800 for the biggest prize of his career, and captured the Rivermead Cup for the second straight year.
 His position in the Official World Golf Rankings advanced from 332 to a career high of 214.
 By finishing in the top-10 of the RBC Canadian Open, Hadwin earned a place in the next Tour event, the Greenbrier Classic, and continued his good play there with rounds of 70-71-68-68, good for a tie for 32nd place, winning $32,485.71.
 He won the 2011 Vancouver Open on the Vancouver Golf Tour, scoring 65-65-73 and then winning a playoff over Brad Clapp.
 He was given a sponsor's exemption into the 2011 Fry's.com Open where he took home $130,312 for a T-7th finish after shooting rounds of 71-68-64-70.
 Hadwin attempted to qualify for the PGA Tour through Q School.
 He finished tied for 100th.